e107-eFiction/efiction-e107-integration/README.md

 - categories as multicheck
 - new edit form, fully templated + shortcodes
 - fixed viewstories - with coauthors used story were displayed more times
+- removed custom SK LANs and moved them to module, now SK and EN strings are the same

 **Integration**